deadratfink/jy-transform/README.md

 $ jyt --help
 ```

-This prints you an overview about all available properties:
+This prints an overview about all available properties:

 ```
 $ jyt --help